 A passionate marriage has an arsenal of weapons at its disposal.
 A satisfying sex life, one where both partners show enthusiasm and focus on the other’s pleasure in bed.
 Good communication.
 Positive, easygoing and friendly interactions.
 Humor.
 Appreciation, acknowledgement and humility.
 Devotion.
 A sense of history and a long-term vision of a shared future.
 Strategies to avoid and resist extra-marital temptation, if and when it arises.
 Patience.
 Perspective.
 An insatiable curiosity about each other.

 I could go on, but you get the idea.
 Still, all of this is sometimes easier said than done, especially if you’ve been together for a while and apathy is setting in.
 It happens.
-If you need help peeling back that layer of apathy to rediscover the passion underneath, check out my online “crash course” called Transform Your Marriage // From Apathy to Passion.
-It can help you fall in love again – and stay there.
+It can also happen when you’re facing a more serious marriage problems such as infidelity or a divisive midlife crisis.